br3ndonland/udacity-google/es6/es6-2-functions.md

 >
 > There are a bunch of new keywords and syntax to play with when creating JavaScript classes.
 But, before we jump into the specifics of how to write JavaScript classes, we want to point out a rather confusing part about JavaScript compared with class-based languages.

-### 7.13.
+### 2.13.
 JavaScript's Illusion of Classes

 - In other languages, we use functions to create classes and provide inheritance.
-- JavaScript is not a class-based language.
-The classes are just a mirage over prototypal inheritance.
+- **JavaScript is not a class-based language.
+The classes are just a mirage over prototypal inheritance.**
 - In JavaScript, we use functions to create objects.
 - JavaScript links objects together by "prototypal inheritance."

-### 7.14.
+### 2.14.
 JavaScript Classes

 #### ES5 "Class" Recap